alexkocodes/Rate-My-NYU-Professors/README.md

 3. Click __Click to Show Ratings__ button.
 4. If there is any rating found for that professor, the number will show up next to their name.
 If no ratings found, it will show N/A.
 5. Click on the rating to go to their rate my professor page.
 Click on N/A to give them the first rating!
+6. Hover over their rating to see more details.
-6. Enjoy selecting all your courses!
+7. Enjoy selecting all your courses!

 <p align="center">
   <img src="https://github.com/fyk211/Rate-My-NYU-Professors/blob/main/images_for_github/example1.png?raw=true" height=400px width=640px>